xLightsSequencer/xLights/README.txt

 NUTCRACKER RELEASES
 -------------------

-3.0.7: Apr 03,2013 - Fixed Pallet 3 button.
+3.0.7: Apr 23,2013 - Fixed Pallet 3 button.
 It was not picking up color when it was clicked.
+                   - Fixed export of Meteors.
+This effected all sequencers
+				   - Fixed export of Life.
+This effected all sequencers
-3.0.6: Mar 11,2013 - Corrected another bug in LOR lcb export.
+				   - Fixed export of Snowstorm.
+This effected all sequencers 3.0.6: Mar 11,2013 - Corrected another bug in LOR lcb export.
                    - Modifed Nutcracker tab to keep a minimum size screen on left window.